Best True Crime Documentaries Of 2023

 Scouts Honor: The Secret Files of the Boy Scouts of America (Netflix)

-It goes without saying that a documentary on those charges makes for incredibly difficult watching, but it also needs to be said: It makes for incredibly difficult watching.
+It goes without saying that a documentary on those charges makes for incredibly difficult viewing, but it also needs to be said: It makes for incredibly difficult viewing.
 "Scouts Honor: The Secret Files of the Boy Scouts" details not only what went on behind closed doors and interviews some of the survivors, but it also delves into just how it was all swept under the carpet.
 Many have continued to live with years of trauma that's gone long-buried and unaddressed.

 At the center of the documentary is Michael Johnson, the former youth protection director for the Boy Scouts.
 He stepped forward in 2021 to reveal just how deep some of the accusations and abuse cases were buried, telling Rolling Stone, "By coming forward I hoped to spur a congressional or, at the least, a state attorney general investigation asking why so much sexual abuse occurred ... and the ongoing inherent risks."
 Until then, though, the documentary makes for crucial watching, especially considering that in the beginning of 2023, Scouting Magazine announced record numbers: They noted that they had more than 1,042,000 members "coming off the COVID-19 pandemic and the bankruptcy proceedings," without mentioning why those proceedings had been necessary.